JackDunnNZ/markdown-cv/cv.md

 ### Technical Experience

 -   Successes experienced developing software at a commercial level for Google and Derceto.
--   Skilled with a variety of languages (C++, Python, JavaScript, GAMS, AMPL, Matlab)
+-   Skilled with a variety of languages (C++, Python, JavaScript, GAMS, AMPL, Matlab).
--   Very fast to pick up new skills and languages and implement them effectively
+-   Very fast to pick up new skills and languages and implement them effectively.

 ### Teamwork